DivyaPankajaNanda/interview_mate/README.md

 - conduct a chat based interview
 - give feedback on your answers

-If you like the product and find it useful, give this repo a :star<br>
+## If you like the product and find it useful, give this repo a :star: <br>

 ### Project local setup :
 - clone the repository